VegaDeftwing/opinionatedeng/chapters/p1-community.md

 **Finally, **and I can't stress this enough, I think balancing your creativity among other interests and looking for ties between them can lead to more good than any of thing mentioned above.
 I enjoy playing music, reading, and writing, so I find inspiration in these media.
 There are countless electrical hardware and software tools that use hands on programming when playing music.
 In books I find ideas for what an author may have thought only futuristic when written.
 I never know when my mind will strike similar gold when writing for myself.
 Find a hobby and bend it to this as you go along.
 Like photography?
 Lean about the internals of a camera.
 Like cars?
 Look up how the ODB2 interface actually works.
 Nothing is magic and the internet will likely have answers and give you ways to apply this knowledge that you care about.

 In general I've found site specific forms and reddit to be the best platforms for most things, with some others finding their main following in other places though.
 For example I'm in a large technical chat group with Furries on Telegram and some open source tools still thrive on IRC.

+No matter what you care about, know there's a [wide range of communities](https://www.youtube.com/watch?v=0QO0yZldC2M&list=PL5cGwrD7cv8hK-qxPqRB25Dzs0BtLWhXz&index=229&t=0s) that would be thrilled to have you, and you can always combine what you learn here with any of the other intresets you have to make the things your passionate about better!